 - If one dog pees or poops, allow the other dog to smell it.

 - Move onto strolling together while still on a leash.

 To Sum Up

 One of the best playmates your Frenchie can get is a big dog.
 They regularly play with large dogs like English Sheep Dogs and Lurchers.
-However, French bulldogs are great with all kinds of dogs irrespective of their sizes, big, medium, or small.
+French bulldogs are great with all kinds of dogs irrespective of their size, big, medium, or small.